-Students between ages 7 and 16 are required by law to attend school.
+Students between ages 7 and 16, and students younger than 7 who are enrolled in school, are required by law to attend school.
 In addition to the consequences outlined in Rule 1, the student will be required to make up the work missed and may be subject to the district's recovery procedures.
 For students with more than 10 unexcused absences, the student and/or parent may be referred for prosecution.